 This is a two-sided issue, intimate gatherings with friends are OK but large gathering, even with family can cause a person with dementia to be anxious and have other issues.

-On the positive side, socialization is want can keep you going, especially with family.
+On the positive side, socialization is what can keep you going, especially with family.

-The COVID-19 Pandemic obviously has changed everything this year.
-I can’t think of a worse time for all people with memory issues to be in.
-Isolation is as deadly for anyone with advance dementia.
+The COVID-19 Pandemic obviously has changed everything.
+I can’t think of a worse time for all people with memory issues to be in Isolation.
+Isolation is deadly for anyone with advance dementia.

 The best gatherings have been outside on the deck with another couple and as the weather has cooled down, we have fired up the fire pit and brought out blankets and obviously dressed warm.

-These friends on a one on one based understand my challenges and I truly enjoy that time to socialize.
+These friends, on a one-on-one basis, understand my challenges and I truly enjoy that time of socialization.